 Patricia Hernandez, MD

 Patricia (Patty) Hernandez was born and raised in Campinas, Brazil.
 She earned her MD from Pontificia Universidade Catolica de Campinas.
 During medical school, Patty worked on a study conducted by Pathology and Computer Sciences Departments using texture analysis obtained from digitized microscopic keloid and hypertrophic scar images, which granted her a scholarship.
 After graduation, she pursued surgical and endoscopy training.
 In December of 2016, she moved to the United States and worked on several projects at Mayo Clinic as a research trainee.
 Thereafter, she started a research assistant position at Institute for Systems Biology, Hadlock Lab.
 She collaborated on multidisciplinary projects with data scientists and software engineers about machine learning approach and interpretability risk models for clinical decisions support focusing on COVID-19 and C. difficile.
 For this, she utilized clinical and laboratory data gathered from 19 million electronic medical records, in SQL and Python interfaces.
-Currently, she is a clinical pathology resident with the goal of pursuing an academic career.
+Currently, she is a chief clinical pathology resident with the goal of pursuing an academic career.
 Outside work, Patty runs on average 20 km at Forest Park on weekends.
 She attended several races, including half-marathons.

 Melissa Limia, MD